Workiva/over_react_test/.github/CONTRIBUTING.md

 ## Git Commit Message Standards

-Below you will find an example commit message that follows the guidelines we would like all ui_test_utils contributors to follow.
+Below you will find an example commit message that follows the guidelines we would like all OverReact Test contributors to follow.

 ```